sstaub/eOS/README.md

 ## Ethernet Usage

-This library and examples are a replacment for the #lighthack project, it uses Ethernet instead of USB so the library does not depend on the board type.
+This library and examples are a replacement for the #lighthack project, it uses Ethernet instead of USB so the library does not depend on the board type.
-The in the examples used Ethernet library only supports the Wiznet 5500 chip, used on Ethernet Shield 2 or the popular USR-ES1 module which you can buy for a small pice at aliexpress.com
+The in the examples used Ethernet library only supports the WIZnet 5500 chip, used on Ethernet Shield 2 or the popular USR-ES1 module which you can buy for a small pice at aliexpress.com

 **Following libraries must downloaded for use with Ethernet !!!
 Beware, the Ethernet libraries have different init procedures !!!**